jrydberg/fechter/README.md

 resources throughout the cluster.
 A new election starts when a node leaves or arrives at the cluster.

+Future stuff:

-The leader will constantly monitor the nodes in the instances by sending them a "are you there?" message and expecting a retry.
+The leader will constantly monitor the nodes in the instances by sending them a "are you there?" message and expecting a reply.
 If the node does not answer, the resources allocated to that node will be re-allocated to another node.